$99 WHOLE HOUSE HVAC SERVICE INSPECTION

 Capacity – The output or producing capability of a piece of cooling or heating equipment.
 Cooling and heating capacity are normally referred to in BTUs.

 Compressor – The heart of an air conditioning or heat pump system.
 It is part of the outdoor unit that pumps refrigerant.
-The compressor maintains adequate pressure to cause refrigerant to flow in sufficient quantities in order to meet the cooling requirements of the system.
+The compressor maintains adequate pressure to cause refrigerant to flow in sufficient quantities to meet the system’s cooling requirements.

 Condenser Coil or Outdoor Coil – Located in the outdoor unit, the coil dissipates heat from the refrigerant, changing the refrigerant from vapor to liquid.